Analysis of General and Partial Equilibrium

 \[ \sum_{i=1}^{N} x_i(p) = \sum_{j=1}^{M} y_j(p) \]

-Where \(x_i(p)\) represents consumer demand, \(y_j(p)\) represents firm supply, and \(p\) denotes the price of goods. \(N\) and \(M\) are the number of consumers and firms, respectively.
+where \( x_i(p) \) represents consumer demand, \( y_j(p) \) represents firm supply, and \( p \) denotes the price vector. \( N \) and \( M \) are the number of consumers and firms, respectively.
 This set of equations adjusts to find prices that clear all markets simultaneously, reflecting the interdependence of the economy.

 Partial Equilibrium

 While general equilibrium considers the entire economy, partial equilibrium narrows the focus to a single market.
-Alfred Marshall developed this method, which assumes that changes in one market do not affect others.
+Alfred Marshall, in his Principles of Economics (1890), developed this method, which assumes that changes in one market do not affect others.
 Partial equilibrium analysis helps understand how changes in supply or demand in one market (like the wheat market) affect the price and quantity of that specific good.

 Partial Equilibrium.
 The intersection of supply and demand curves in a single market (E) shows the point where quantity demanded equals quantity supplied.Figure 2: Partial Equilibrium.
 The intersection of supply and demand curves in a single market (E) shows the point where quantity demanded equals quantity supplied.